adlynadika/GroupA_Section01/README.md

 and provide tutors the ability to oversee and validate these reservations.

-# 3. FEATURES AND FUNCTIONALITIES OF THE WB APPLICATION
+# 3. FEATURES AND FUNCTIONALITIES OF THE PROPOSED WEB APPLICATION

 ## 3.1 Home Page